Nonlinear spectral analysis: A local Gaussian approach: Visualisations and interpretations

+\textbf{The length $n$ of the samples:} All samples have the same length as the \texttt{dmbp}-data, i.e.\ $n=1974$.
+The estimation machinery produces similar results for shorter samples, but it is important to keep in mind that too short samples might not reveal the dependency structure of interest --- which in particular might be an issue for the tails of the distribution.

-$\LGp$, the points to investigate, will for the present investigation be diagonal points whose coordinates corresponds to the 10\%, 50\% and 90\% percentiles of the standard normal distribution.
-Information about the point of investigation, $\LGp=\parenR{\LGpz{1},\LGpz{1}}$, is contained in the upper right corner of the relevant plots, where it is marked as \mbox{\texttt{10\%::10\%}}, and so on.
-The corresponding coordinates are $(-1.28,-1.28)$, $(0,0)$ and $(1.28,1.28)$, and these will often be referred to as \textit{lower tail}, \textit{center} and \textit{upper tail} when discussed in the text.
+\textbf{The points $\LGp$ of investigation:} Three diagonal points, with coordinates corresponding to the 10\%, 50\% and 90\% percentiles of the standard normal distribution,\footnote{ The corresponding coordinates are $(-1.28,-1.28)$, $(0,0)$ and $(1.28,1.28)$.} will be used in the basic plots in this section.
+These points will often be referred to as \textit{lower tail}, \textit{center} and \textit{upper tail} when discussed in the text.
+Confer \cref{app:Bandwidth_sensitivity} for further details related to the selection of $\LGp$, and see \cref{fig:dmt_heatmap_and__levels_vs_norm} for a heatmap-based plot.